ocean/ahoy/docs/index.md

  complete -F _cli_bash_autocomplete $PROG
 ```

-restart your shell, and you should see ahoy autocomplete when typing `ahoy [TAB]`
+Restart your shell, and you should see `ahoy` autocomplete when typing `ahoy [TAB]`

-## USAGE
+## Usage

-Almost all the commands are actually specified in a `.ahoy.yml` file placed in your working tree somewhere.
+Almost all the commands are actually specified in an `.ahoy.yml` file placed in your working tree somewhere.
 Commands that are added there show up as options in ahoy.
 Here is what it looks like when using the [example.ahoy.yml file](https://github.com/ahoy-cli/ahoy/blob/master/examples/examples.ahoy.yml).
 To start with this file locally you can run `ahoy init`.

 ```
 $ ahoy